6.7 Hours a Week on Social Media: How Automation Gives It Back

 This is not a weekend project.
 It is four focused hours, done once, that eliminates the daily chaos indefinitely.

-Hour one: Build your four-week content calendar.
 Open a spreadsheet.
-For each row: platform, topic, content type, and the core message in one sentence.
+Fourteen rows (two posts per week across seven weeks is fine; adjust to your posting frequency).
+For each row: platform, topic, content type (image, Reel, long-form), and the core message in one sentence.
+Do not write the captions yet.
 Map the themes — product, education, social proof, opinion — so you have variety.

-Hour two: Batch-create your visuals.
 Use a template-based design tool with your brand colours and fonts locked in.
 Create a library of five to eight templates: stat card, quote card, product image, behind-the-scenes, myth vs fact.
+Producing ten to fifteen visuals in a single session takes less time than doing them one at a time over a fortnight.

-Hour three: Schedule via your automation tool.
-Load each post, attach the correct visual, set the publish date, and add captions.
+Export your visuals.
+Use your scheduling platform to load each post, attach the correct visual, set the publish date and time, and add captions.
 For any captions you have not written yet, use AI generation with your brand voice as the prompt context.
+Review and approve before scheduling.

 After those four hours: your social media runs for the next four weeks without daily intervention.
 You check the weekly report.
 You respond to comments when they come in.
 That is it.